Roboguy420/Gex2PS1ModelExporter/README.md

 Binaries can be found in the [releases](https://github.com/Roboguy420/Gex2PS1ModelExporter/releases).
 Download the latest release for your OS to get all the latest features.

 ## Usage
-There are 3 parameters in the program, 1 is needed needed and the other 2 are optional.
+There are 3 parameters in the program, 1 is needed and the other 2 are optional.

 The 1st parameter is the **input file**.
 This is the model file from gex 2 (extension is _.drm_).
-The parameter can be either the local location of the file, relative to the program's location, or the exact location (specified on most OS's as having a forward slash at the start.
-On windows you put the volume at the start, e.g. C:\)
+The parameter can be either the local location of the file, relative to the current working directory, or the exact location (specified on most OS's as having a forward slash at the start.
+On windows you put the volume at the start, e.g. C:\\)

 The 2nd parameter is the **output folder**.
 This is the folder where the models will be output.
 Note that this does not create a folder with the name of the parameter; the folder must be preexisting in order to work.
 If there is no 2nd parameter, it uses the current working directory.